 - Patients may only be able to recover memories from early life

-- Worsened memory loss, difficulty recognizing family members and some personality changes???????
+- Worsened memory loss, difficulty recognizing family members, and some personality changes

 - Stage seven: Very severe symptoms.
 Stage seven typically lasts for 1.5 to 2.5 years

-- In this final stage communication is limited and physical systems may also decline
+- In this final stage, communication is limited and physical systems may also decline

 - Patients are unable to walk and individuals in late-stage dementia require extensive assistance with life’s activities and often need round-the-clock support

-How is Lewy body dementia treated?
+How to treat Lewy body dementia (LBD)

 - Memantine: This works by blocking the effects of a large amount of a chemical in the brain called glutamate.
-It's suitable for those who cannot take acetyl cholinesterase inhibitors
+It's suitable for those who cannot take acetylcholinesterase inhibitors

 - Other drugs:

 - Dopar and Laradopa (levodopa) may improve movement problems or rigid limbs.